johnnymast/redbox-tracker/README.md

 ## Documentation

-For more detailed information about how to use this package I would like to send you to the [project wiki](https://github.com/johnnymast/redbox-tracker/wiki).
+For more detailed information about how to use this package, I would like to send you to the [project wiki](https://github.com/johnnymast/redbox-tracker/wiki).

 ## Disclaimer

 This project is inspired by [Laravel Visitor Tracker](https://github.com/voerro/laravel-visitor-tracker).
-I have created my own version of this software because I need that functionality for a project of my own.
+I created this version of this software because I need that functionality for a project of my own.
 This means I want all my dependencies for that projects 'Inhouse'.